timlindeberg/tlang/documentation/2_Literals.md

 128.256E8F // Float
 ```

-Number literals can also include underscores to easier visualize large numbers:
+Number literals can also include underscores to more easily visualize large numbers:

 ```tlang
 1_000_000